skills17/euroskills-web-development-2023/src/modules/module-d/INSTRUCTIONS.md

 - A button to generate a new image.
 - An area to display the generated image.
 - A button to save the image to the local file system.
+- A button to upscale the image.
+- A button to zoom in and out of the image.

-The image must be displayed as soon as it becomes available, even if it's not the final one.
-There must be a loading indicator while the image is being generated and the preliminary images must be animated in a fade-in style when it becomes available.
+A loading indicator should be displayed while the image is being generated, and the preliminary images should be animated with a fade-in effect until the final image is available.

 While the image is being generated, the button to generate a new image must be disabled.